axcore/axmud/README.rst

 - Read the `Axmud guide <share/docs/guide/index.mkd>`__, including the section for `visually-impaired users <share/docs/guide/ch16.mkd>`__
 - Read the `tutorial <share/docs/tutorial/index.mkd>`__  for the Axbasic scripting language
 - In Axmud's main window menu, click **Help > About**
-- Just below the menu, click the calendar button to open the object viewer window, and then click on **Help**
+- Just below the menu, click the calendar button to open the data viewer window, and then click on **Help**
 - Type **;help** for a list of client commands, or **;help listworld** for help on the **;listworld** client command
 - Type **;axbasichelp** for a list of help topics for the Axbasic scripting language
 - For further support, visit our `Github page <https://github.com/axcore/axmud>`__